-The Premier League is rich with traditions, and England is rich with rivers.
+The Premier League is rich with traditions, and England is rich and replete with rivers.
 And with that as my half-baked intro, I'm going to talk about five teams, by rivers, who you might consider rooting for as you dive into Premier League fandom.

 Liverpool - A Tale of Two Teams